 Your finderscope will need adjustable mounting rings that fit your model of telescope.
 Our 50 mm and 60 mm finders use R50 rings.
-Our 80 mm finder will require R80 rings.
-For this telescope use the R50DA (50 or 60 mm finderscopes) or R80DA (for 80 mm telescopes) and mount it to the dovetail shoe on the focuser.
+Our 80 mm finder will require the larger R80 rings.
+Below are various ring systems made for our optical finders.
+To mount these finders to the focuser of your telescope use the #R50DA/R80DA ring system.
+If you prefer to mount the finder to your mounting rings use the R50ET/R80ET ring system.